 - Applicants must be currently enrolled Simon Fraser University graduate students, and enrolled during their travel date.

 Notification of results usually occurs within one month of the deadline.
-We do not adjudicate applications until after the deadline has passed.
+We do not prescreen or adjudicate applications until after the deadline has passed.

 Please note that PDG recipients may be audited and required to produce receipts after conference/research travel has occurred.

 If you are conducting community-based research or working on social justice projects, please contact info@SFPIRG.ca for more granting opportunities!